 - Construction Industry

-Applications of compression testing in the construction industry include:
+Applications of compression force testing in the construction industry include:

 - Measuring the flexural strength of sheet construction materials, insulation boards and roofing panels